Skip to main content

 You will be sent an email with your exam results within a few days of writing the exam.

 If you failed, the email will include instructions about applying for the next exam and paying the applicable fees.
 You will not be able to move to step 9 until you have successfully completed the exam.
-If you fail the exam twice, your provisional registration will be cancelled.
+If you fail the exam twice, your provisional licensure will be cancelled.

-Step 9: Pay for practising registration
+Step 9: Pay for practising licensure

-The email with your exam results includes a link for paying the practising registration fee.
+The email with your exam results includes a link for paying the practising licensure fee.
 Sign in to your BCCNM account, and make a payment using one of the secure online payment options.
 Read more about fees and payment options.

-Step 10: Confirm your registration status
+Step 10: Confirm your licensure status

 900 – 200 Granville St